The first step for building any website is having the right tools. For us, that means setting up a development environment for writing good code.

 In the next few lessons, we will walk through these installation steps together:

-At the end of this section, you’ll be able to show off this app to your friends and family!
+At the end of this section, you’ll be up and running with many of the tools you need to write and run code!
 It may seem like a lot of steps, but we’ll get through it as painlessly as possible together!
 If anything goes wrong, remember to use these steps:

 “Woah, woah, woah!
 I like my OS just fine the way it is!”